anrieff/hexray/README.md

 3. Install CMake — version **3.13** or newer is OK.
 4. \(_Same as regular [setup](#setup-on-windows)_\) Make a "SDK" directory, either in a "develop" subfolder in your user directory (e.g. `C:\Users\«USERNAME»\develop`) or in `C:\`
 5. \(_Same as regular [setup](#setup-on-windows)_\) Unarchive the SDL2-devel there, e.g. so that CMake can see `C:\Users\«USERNAME»\develop\SDK\SDL2-2.30.1\cmake`
-6. Setup [OpenEXR](#setting-up-openexr) with one of the following options:
+6. Setup OpenEXR with one of the following options:
     - Using `vcpkg`.
 OpenEXR can be built and setup with the following command line `vcpkg install openexr:x64-windows --x-install-root="C:\Users\«USERNAME»\develop\SDK"`.
         * Details on setting up `vcpkg` can be found [here](https://learn.microsoft.com/en-us/vcpkg/get_started/get-started?pivots=shell-cmd#1---set-up-vcpkg).
-        * **OR** `vcpkg` may be cloned and used locally: `git clone https://github.com/microsoft/vcpkg.git && cd vcpkg && bootstrap-vcpkg.bat`, then simply execute the install command above.
+        * **OR** directly use the following command line: `git clone https://github.com/microsoft/vcpkg.git && cd vcpkg && bootstrap-vcpkg.bat`, then simply execute the install command above.

 ### To create a Visual Studio solution for `hexray`